parveen-daffodil/au-simple-services/au-simple-services.md

 ### Contractor will be paid the fees set out in the Work Scope.

-Customer will pay Contractor the fees set out in the Work Scope.
+Customer will pay Contractor the fees on the dates described in the Work Scope.

 ## Timing for completion